Introduction

 Where should the bot run?

-Most traders initially run their bots on their local personal computer, since it is the easiest option.
-But as automation strategies evolve and trading becomes more active, many traders begin migrating their systems to a Polymarket VPS.
+Most traders initially run their bots on their local personal computer since it is the easiest option.
+But as strategies evolve and trading becomes more active, many users begin migrating their systems to a VPS environment.

 Both setups can work, but they differ significantly in terms of reliability, uptime, and operational stability.

-In this guide, we will compare running a Polymarket bot locally vs running it on a VPS, helping traders understand which setup is better for long-term automation.
+In this guide, we compare running a trading bot locally versus running it on a VPS, helping you understand which setup is better for long-term automation.

-A Polymarket bot is an automated trading system designed to monitor markets on Polymarket and execute trades based on predefined rules.
+A trading bot is an automated system designed to monitor markets and execute trades based on predefined rules.

 - monitor multiple markets simultaneously